apaz-cli/apaz-cli.github.io/blog/Grifters.md

 would live under a bridge.
 Actually though, it works the opposite way.
 To change the world, I first need to obtain power.

 What's the easiest way to gain power?
-Ah, yeah, to grift.
+Ah yeah, to grift.
 Fuck.